 Our insatiable desire for novel methods of escaping reality is colliding with our ability to generate more content that better matches what people want.

 For now, the proliferation of hyperspecific content is due to the massive number of people who can now easily generate and distribute their thoughts, thanks to the massive growth in bandwidth, the drop in cost of technology, and the explosion in how many people can access the internet.

 But this gets a bit scarier when you consider that we're starting to build machines that can generate quality content.
 Check out Google's Project Magenta, for example.
 This is just the beginning.

 Machines will grant us a massive amount of free time, as well as ways to spend that time.
-We're rapidly approaching a world in which we can have algorithms generate basically whatever the hell we want and fritter away our lives doing both (a) exactly what we want and (b) nothing at all of consequence.
+We're rapidly approaching a world in which we can have algorithms generate almost any creative content, so we can fritter away our lives doing both (a) exactly what we want and (b) nothing at all of consequence.

 All of the content we consume is just stuff that humans made to occupy the attention of other humans.
 Attention is the very currency of life, and yet it's remarkably normal that we allocate much of it to seeking out distractions.

-By and large, we're okay with this.
-Even when you're binge watching some TV show, the fact that it was written by people, directed by people, and acted in by other people, gives it to retain a shred of meaning.
+Somehow we're okay with binge-watching television.
+Maybe that's because when you binge-watch a show, the fact that it was written by people, directed by people, and acted in by other people, imbues the show with meaning.
 It took a large group of people a lot of time and energy to produce that show.

 Remember the guy I overheard at GameStop?

 "I wish I were a millionaire, I'd get all of these games."

 I imagined turning to him to say "You know, the irony is, the way to become a millionaire is to stop playing games."
 Instead, we both paused to look around at the other junkies in the store, trading cash for distraction.
 He laughed, I laughed, we paid for our videogames, and went off on our way.